 Rory McIlroy feels playing in this summer's Olympics is not worth the risk after announcing his withdrawal due to concerns over the Zika virus.

-The world No 4, who was due to represent Ireland in Rio in August, has become the latest high-profile golfer to say he will not travel to Brazil.
+The Northern Irish world number four, who was due to represent Ireland in Rio in August, has become the latest high-profile golfer to say he will not travel to Brazil.

 Four-time major winner McIlroy, 27, said in a statement: "After much thought and deliberation, I have decided to withdraw my name from consideration for this summer's Olympic Games in Rio de Janeiro.